Trust Territory of the Pacific Islands: History

 The Territory contained 100,000 people scattered over a water area the size of the continental United States.
 It was subdivided into six districts and represented a variety of cultures, with nine spoken languages.
 The Pohnpeians and Kosraeans, Marshallese and Palauans, Chuukese, Yapese and Chamorros had little in common, except they were in the same general area of the Pacific Ocean.

 The large distances between people, the lack of an economy, and language and cultural barriers all worked against the union.
 The six district centers became upscale slums, containing deteriorated Japanese-built roads, electricity, modern music, and distractions, which alienated youth and elders.
 The remainder of the islands maintained their traditional way of life and infrastructure.

 In the late 1960s, the US opposed the idea of eventual independence.
 Instead, they aimed for some form of association, perhaps with Hawaii.
 They estimated that perhaps 10-25% of the population favored independence.

 A Congress of Micronesia first levied an income tax in 1971.
 It affected mainly foreigners working at military bases in the region.

 On October 21, 1986, the US ended its administration of the Marshall Islands District.
 The termination of US administration of the Chuuk, Yap, Kosrae, Pohnpei, and the Mariana Islands districts of the TTPI soon followed on November 3, 1986.
 The Security Council formally ended the trusteeship for the Chuuk, Yap, Kosrae, Pohnpei, Mariana Islands, and Marshall Islands districts on December 22, 1990, pursuant to Security Council Resolution 683.
 On May 25, 1994, the Council ended the trusteeship for the Palau District pursuant to Security Council Resolution 956, after which the US and Palau agreed to establish the latter's independence on October 1.

+Government

+The islands were administered by a High Commissioner who was appointed by the US President.
+However, the Commissioner served under the US Secretary of the Interior.
+A judiciary also existed as well for the territory as a whole along with legislatures for each of the districts.